NBISweden/workshop-reproducible-research/docs/git.md

 * [Git reference manual](https://book.git-scm.com/docs)

 # Set up
-This tutorial depends on files from the course Bitbucket repo.
+This tutorial depends on files from the course GitHub repo.
 Take a look at the [intro](tutorial_intro.md) for instructions on how to set it up if you haven't done so already.

 ## Install git